-The recessed reset switch on the back of the unit (see the illustration "Rear Panel" on page 1-6) allows you to perform six functions:
+The recessed reset switch allows you to perform six functions (see the table "Control Panel Status and Diagnostic Information" on page 6-3):

 - 1. Normal: Bypass the diagnostic menu and perform a normal boot. - 2.
 Factory Default: Reset the ReadyNAS back to factory default state, erasing all data on the disks.
 This option can be used to change between X-RAID2 and Flex-RAID mode.